Vincent Rotello

-Vincent Rotello is an American materials scientist and engineer currently the Charles A. Goessmann Professor of Chemistry and a University Distinguished Professor at the University of Massachusetts at Amherst and the current Editor-in-Chief of American Chemical Society's Bioconjugate Chemistry.
-He joined the faculty at the University of Massachusetts in 1993, and has been the recipient of the NSF CAREER and Cottrell Scholar awards, as well as the Camille Dreyfus Teacher-Scholar, the Sloan Fellowships.
-More recently, he has received the Langmuir Lectureship (2010), and in 2016 he received the Transformational Research and Excellence in Education Award presented by Research Corporation, the Bioorganic Lectureship of the Royal Society of Chemistry (UK), the Australian Nanotechnology Network Traveling Fellowship, and the Chinese Academy of Sciences, President's International Fellowship for Distinguished Researchers.
-He is a Fellow of both the American Association for the Advancement of Science (AAAS) and of the Royal Society of Chemistry (U.K.).
-He is also recognized in 2014, 2015 and 2018 by Thomson Reuters/Clarivate as “Highly Cited Researcher”.
+Vincent Rotello is an American materials scientist and engineer currently serving as Charles A. Goessmann Professor of Chemistry and University Distinguished Professor at the University of Massachusetts Amherst and the current editor-in-chief of American Chemical Society's Bioconjugate Chemistry.
+He joined the faculty at the University of Massachusetts in 1993, and has been the recipient of the NSF CAREER, Cottrell Scholar, Camille Dreyfus Teacher-Scholar, and Sloan Fellowship awards.
+More recently, he has received the American Chemical Society's Langmuir Lectureship (2010), and in 2016 he received the Transformational Research and Excellence in Education Award presented by Research Corporation, the Bioorganic Lectureship of the Royal Society of Chemistry, the Australian Nanotechnology Network Traveling Fellowship, and the Chinese Academy of Sciences, President's International Fellowship for Distinguished Researchers.
+He is a fellow of both the American Association for the Advancement of Science (AAAS) and of the Royal Society of Chemistry.
+He is also recognized in 2014, 2015 and 2018 by Thomson Reuters/Clarivate as Highly Cited Researcher.
 He is currently the Editor in Chief of Bioconjugate Chemistry, and is on the Editorial Board of 14 other journals.
 His research program focuses on using synthetic organic chemistry to engineer the interface between the synthetic and biological worlds, and spans the areas of devices, polymers, and nanotechnology/bionanotechnology, with over 550 peer-reviewed papers published to date.
 He is actively involved in the area of bionanotechnology, and his research includes programs in delivery, imaging, diagnostics and nanotoxicology.

 With interests in bionanotechnology, polymers, organic chemistry and biology, he is cited as an expert in his field and maintaining a citation increase in the last 10 years.